Les Blank: Life and career

 Blank's films focusing on musical subjects often spent much of their running time focusing not on the music itself but on the music's cultural context, portraying the surroundings from which these American roots musics come.

 Other notable films on non-musical subjects include a film about garlic and another about gap-toothed women, as well as two films about German film director Werner Herzog: Werner Herzog Eats His Shoe (1980) and Burden of Dreams (1982), the latter about the filming of Herzog's Fitzcarraldo.
 The Maestro: King of the Cowboy Artists (1994) and Sworn to the Drum: A Tribute to Francisco Aguabella (1995) were Blank's last two films using 16mm film.
 He later worked in digital video.
 One of his last films, All in This Tea, which was co-directed with his creative partner Gina Leibrecht, was a profile of the western Marin County-based tea importer and adventurer David Lee Hoffman.
 In 2014, his last film How to Smell a Rose: A Visit with Ricky Leacock in Normandy was completed shortly after his death by Gina Leibrecht, and was a portrait of the co-founder of Direct Cinema, Richard Leacock.
 In 2007 Blank was awarded the prestigious Edward MacDowell Medal in the Arts.

 Les's son, Harrod Blank, has also become a documentary filmmaker.

 Blank lived in the Berkeley Hills and for more than 30 years he was a resident of Berkeley, which celebrated Les Blank Day on Jan 22, 2013.
 His company, Flower Films, was based in El Cerrito, Contra Costa County, California.

 Blank died of bladder cancer at his Berkeley Hills home on April 7, 2013.
+The nonprofit Les Blank Films continues to release Blank's work.